 Consider these four WCAG principles, commonly known as POUR, when thinking about accessible websites:

 - Perceivable – Users can identify the interface elements of a site.

 - Operable – Users can successfully use a website’s buttons and other interactive parts.

 - Understandable – Users can comprehend and remember how to use the interface.

 - Robust – The website is standards-compliant.

 One of the best and easiest ways to improve your site’s accessibility is to install the AI-powered UserWay Accessibility Widget.
-The Widget instantly strengthens your website’s accessibility without needing to rely on costly and time-consuming programmers and development resources.
+The Widget instantly strengthens your website’s accessibility without relying on costly and time-consuming programming and development resources.

-The AI-powered UserWay Accessibility Widget is your first step to a more accessible, and better-ranking, website.
-And when it’s used in conjunction with a comprehensive accessibility strategy, you can ensure both your SEO and accessibility standards are ADA-compliant.
+The AI-powered UserWay Accessibility Widget is your first step to a more accessible and improved website.

 Other Ways to Make Your Site Accessible

 ARIA markup is just the beginning when it comes to web accessibility.
-There are numerous other standards that improve the functionality of your site for people with vision, hearing, mobility, and other impairments that may not affect your SEO rankings.
+Numerous other standards improve the functionality of your site for people with vision, hearing, mobility, and other impairments that may not affect your SEO rankings.
 But that doesn’t mean you shouldn’t try implementing them.